domonik/RNAdist/docs/source/installation.rst

     Most of the required packages will be installed when using :code:`pip install RNAdist`.
     However, the ViennaRNA_ package needs to be in PATH during install and runtime.
-    Starting from :code:`v0.2.1` it is also necessary to have pytorch geometric during runtime.
     Since it is not possible to achieve this via a single :code:`pip install` call we highly recommend to use anaconda for environment setup and install the package without dependencies.